Rapid wavefront shaping using an optical gradient acquisition: Introduction

 In the absence of such a guide-star, determining a wavefront shaping correction is a significantly more challenging task.
-Most approaches define a score function to evaluate the quality of the modulation based on the captured signal, and attempt to adjust the SLM parameters until this score is maximized.
-A core challenge for such optimization algorithms lies in the unknown structure of the tissue.
+Most approaches define a score function to evaluate the quality of the modulation based on the captured signal, and then optimize the SLM parameters to maximize this score.
+However, the optimal modulation depends on the unknown tissue structure.
 This structure can only be probed by projecting multiple modulation patterns and imaging their scattered output.
 Thus, most wavefront shaping optimization schemes employ coordinate-descent (CD) approaches, where a single parameter of the modulation is varied at a time.
 Each optimization step involves selecting a new value for one parameter to improve the modulation score.
-Such schemes sequentially iterate through all degrees of freedom~\cite{Vellekoop:07,Popoff2011,Conkey:12,Katz:14,chen20203PointTM,Boniface:19,DrorNatureComm24}.
+These algorithms iterate sequentially through all degrees of freedom~\cite{Vellekoop:07,Popoff2011,Conkey:12,Katz:14,chen20203PointTM,Boniface:19,DrorNatureComm24}.
 The main drawback of coordinate descent schemes is their time complexity, which scales with the number of free parameters in the modulation.
-For thick tissue, the modulation should ideally use all pixels on the SLM, usually in the megabyte range.
-Some faster wavefront-shaping approaches have been introduced based on iterative time reversal~\cite{Dror22,doi:10.1121/1.424648,doi:10.1121/1.412285,Yang2014,Meng2012,Papadopoulos16}.
-However, these methods are not directly associated with a score function, and therefore there is no principled way to adjust them so that the resulting modulation satisfies various desired properties.
+However, for thick tissue, the modulation should ideally use all pixels on the SLM, usually in the megapixel range.

-In this research we derive a fast wavefront shaping estimation algorithm capable of simultaneously updating all SLM parameters, and explicitly optimizing a desired score function.
-Our approach begins by analytically differentiating the wavefront-shaping score.
-Although the derivative depends on the unknown tissue structure {\em we propose an innovative imaging scheme that can capture the gradient, with respect to all SLM pixels, in one shot.} Thus, we transition from a coordinate descent schemes to a gradient descent approach and update all SLM parameters at once.
+In this research, we derive a fast approach for estimating a wavefront-shaping correction in a non-invasive, guide-star free setting.
+In contrast to sequential coordinate descent approaches, our algorithm is capable of simultaneously updating all SLM parameters.
+To this end, we start by analytically differentiating the wavefront-shaping score.
+Although the gradient depends on the unknown tissue structure, we show that we can use optical computing to measure it.
+By simply capturing the back scattered field, the gradient can be evaluated in closed-form.
+The dimensionality of the gradient vector is equivalent to the number of SLM parameters.
+With this gradient at hand, we can simultaneously update all SLM parameters, and we can transition from slow coordinate descent to fast gradient descent optimization.